 - 1. Stand behind a stable chair and place both hands on the chair for support. - 2.
 Slowly bend one knee and hold for 10 seconds, then return to the starting position.
 Your knees and trunk should be straight. - 3.
 Repeat for 10 times. - 4.
-As your balance improves, reduce the hand support on the chair.
+(Optional) Rest for 1 minute and continue this set up to three more times.